benlin1994/Intro-to-Golang/Module 3 - Pointers and data structures/5-Maps.md

 var m map[string] int
 ```

-The key type is specified in the brackets while the value types are specified after the brackets.
+The key type is specified in the brackets while the value type is specified after the brackets.

-An unitialized map has a value of `nil`
+An unitialized map has a value of `nil`.

 ## Initialing a map with a map literal